StephenPreston/tutorial-my.first.viewer-view.and.data.api/step-2.md

 <script src="Viewing.Extension.Workshop.js"></script>
 ```

-Now add code to load the extension into the viewer once it is initialized.
-If the extension relies on geometry in the model, you should set up an
-event to wait for the GEOMETRY_LOADED event, as some features may not be usable if the geometry in not fully loaded.
+This allows us to access our extension class from our main JavaScript code.
+Next, add code to load the extension into the viewer once it is initialized.
+If the extension relies on geometry in the model, you should set up an event to wait for the GEOMETRY_LOADED event, as some features may not be usable if the geometry in not fully loaded.
 (Its easiest just to always load the extension in response to that event).

 In mainpage.html, locate the place where you load the model in your viewer code: